Trump fires top US election security official who contradicted fraud claims | DW | 18.11.2020

 Krebs appeared to confirm his removal from the post in a Tweet on his personal account.

+According to local media reports, Krebs reportedly found out about his dismissal from Trump's tweet.
+Mark Warner, the vice chairman of the Senate Select Committee on Intelligence, supported Krebs after the news of his dismissal.

+"Chris Krebs is an extraordinary public servant and exactly the person Americans want protecting the security of our elections.
+It speaks volumes that the president chose to fire him simply for telling the truth", said Warner.

-CISA is tasked with with securing voting and ballot counting machines from foreign and domestic interference.
+The CISA is tasked with securing voting and ballot counting machines from foreign and domestic interference.

 Krebs also reportedly angered the White House over a CISA-run website called "Rumor Control" which debunked misinformation about the election.